TanVD/kosogor/kosogor/README.md

 Note, that by default jar and sources also created, in example we just override some parameters.
 Of course, it is possible to disable generation of some parts of package and it will be also removed from package published to artifactory.

-You can use also `bintray` to setup bintray publishing.
+You can use also `bintray` to set up bintray publishing.
 It does not intersect with `artifactory` and both can be used simultaneously.

 ### Gradle plugin publishing